 If you are wondering can dogs eat bamboo shoots, you are not alone.
 Bamboo is toxic to dogs for various reasons.
 The most common causes of bamboo poisoning are improper handling and consumption.
 If your dog ingests bamboo, you should consult your veterinarian.
 The berries of heavenly bamboo can also be toxic.
 It is important to take your dog to the vet if you see any symptoms such as vomiting or diarrhea.

+So, is bamboo poisonous to dogs?
 Not all bamboo species are toxic to dogs.
-Some bamboo species, such as Lucky Bamboo and Heavenly Bamboo, are actually harmless.
+Some bamboo species, such as Lucky and Heavenly Bamboo, are harmless.
 However, bamboo plants that look like them are toxic.
 Some bamboo species are “toxic” to dogs.
 This includes Lucky Bamboo and Heavenly Bamboo.
 The plant should be removed from the dog’s territory immediately.
 To keep your dog safe, never leave the plant unattended.
-Once you have removed the plant’s roots and stems, make sure you put bamboo bark or shredded leaves into its water bowl.
+Once you have removed the plant’s roots and stems, put bamboo bark or shredded leaves into its water bowl.

 Another plant species that can be toxic to dogs is the reed palm, which is related to bamboo.
 Lucky bamboo is toxic to dogs and can cause depression and drooling.
 It can also cause vomiting, incoordination, and weakness.
 So, if you have a bamboo tree in your yard, don’t plant it near your dog.
 Just make sure you have the proper identification for bamboo before you plant it.